Why I Built My Own Teardrop Trailer Chassis

 Our 2007 jPod Teardrop Trailer Chassis is a weld-together original.
-Many Tear droppers choose to purchase a bolt together trailer from Harbor Freight or a similar trailer supply company.
+Many Tear droppers choose to purchase a bolt together trailer from Harbor Freight or a similar foreign import trailer supply source.
 I researched these trailer chassis for quite some time but never found one that would satisfy me with build quality and stability.
 Most of them seem poorly designed and made of inferior materials –like really bad.

 - 3500 lb axle